lemonsevens/lemonsevens-gruntworks/operations/project-planning/8_project-manager.md

 4.  **Propose and Apply Edit:**
     ```
-    Applying the requested changes to [Source Markdown File Path]...
+    Applying the requested changes to [Source Markdown File Path retrieved from Airtable]...
     ```
-    [ACTION: Call `edit_file` to modify the specific task block in the markdown file.]
+    [ACTION: Call `edit_file` to modify the specific task block in the markdown file specified by the retrieved path.]
     [STOP - Wait for file edit to complete successfully.]

 [STEP 3] Update Airtable Record